JohannesWesch/lht/README.md

 - **Cosine similarity** between adjacent projected states (Eq.
 4)
 - **Hard boundary indicators** via threshold: `b_t = 1[p_t >= 0.5]` (no Gumbel-Softmax)
 - **Ratio loss** to encourage target compression factor (Eq.
 10)
-- Works for: token→sentence, sentence→paragraph, paragraph→section, etc.
+- Works for any level: tokens→level-0, level-0→level-1, level-1→level-2, etc.

 **Why no upsampling module?**

 H-Net includes an upsampling module because it's an autoencoder (encoder compresses → decoder reconstructs).
-LHT is a hierarchical transformer with progressive abstraction (tokens → sentences → sections), not compression-reconstruction.
+LHT is a hierarchical transformer with progressive abstraction across K learned levels, not compression-reconstruction.
 Higher hierarchy levels intentionally don't need token-level resolution, and upsampling would reintroduce O(N²) attention costs.
 Therefore, LHT uses only H-Net's dynamic chunking and ratio loss, not the autoencoder-specific upsampling/smoothing modules.

+**Why hybrid HDT + neighbor windows?**

+HDT assumes all levels are known from the start (sentences, sections, document), so siblings = "same parent".
+LHT learns levels progressively:
+- After Router 1: Only level 0 exists (no parent yet)
+- After Router 2: Levels 0-1 exist (level 0 has parent, level 1 doesn't)
+- After Router K: All K levels exist

+The **top level at any point has no parent yet**, so we use a numeric neighbor window as fallback.
+Once the next router creates a parent level, we automatically switch to HDT siblings (same parent = all neighbors).
+This hybrid approach:
+- **With parent (ℓ+1 exists)**: Pure HDT — e.g., all 20 sentence heads in same section communicate
+- **Without parent (top level)**: Numeric window — e.g., level-1 heads attend to ±1 neighbors
+- **Progressive**: Transitions from window → HDT as hierarchy grows

 ### Attention Biases

-- `build_local_attention_bias()`: Sliding window for local layers
+- `build_local_attention_bias()`: Sliding window for token-level (no hierarchy yet)
-- `SentenceAwareBias`: Restricts attention to first-level units + heads
-- `HierarchicalBias`: Generic K-level child/parent/neighbour attention
+- `HierarchicalBias`: Generic K-level child/parent/sibling attention with **hybrid HDT + fallback**
+  - Level 0: all tokens in same group
+  - Level ℓ>0: previous-level heads within group
+  - **Sibling edges (hybrid)**:
+    - If level ℓ+1 exists: HDT siblings (same parent = all neighbors in group)
+    - If level ℓ is top: numeric neighbor window (fallback until parent learned)
+  - [DOC] token connecting to top-level heads only

 ## Project Structure